gestimation/cifmodeling/README.md

 ### Why cifmodeling?

-- **Unified interface** for Kaplan–Meier and Aalen–Johansen curves, with
-  survival and competing risks handled by the same syntax.
+- **Unified interface** for Kaplan-Meier and Aalen-Johansen curves, with survival and competing risks handled by the same syntax.
 - **Publication-ready graphics** built on `ggsurvfit` and `ggplot2`, including risk/estimate tables,